-Guild Insurance expects the timely and appropriate completion of RTW and IM plans by the appointed IMC.
-Guild will closely monitor this to ensure completed in the specified timeframes.
+Guild will expect the timely and appropriate completion of RTW and IM plans by the IMC.
+This will be closely monitored by Guild.
+Any concerns regarding their management will be communicated immediately to the IMC with an expectation of immediate action.